andrefigueira/.context-designs/README.md

 When you ask Claude Code to "create a dashboard stat card", it:
 1. Reads the design system specs
-2. Applies exact color values (not generic blues)
+2. Applies your exact color values
-3. Uses defined spacing scale (not arbitrary padding)
+3. Uses your defined spacing scale
-4. Follows component patterns (consistent structure)
+4. Follows your component patterns
-5. Includes proper ARIA labels (accessibility built-in)
+5. Includes proper ARIA labels

-**Result**: Every component looks like it came from the same designer, the same codebase, the same brain.
-Because it did - yours, augmented by AI.
+Every component follows your design system consistently because Claude Code references the same `.context/` documentation.

-### Why This Changes Everything
+### Who Benefits

 **For Solo Developers:**
 - Work with the consistency of a large team
 - Maintain design system discipline automatically
-- Never forget your own conventions
+- Keep your conventions consistent across every component

 **For Teams:**
-- Onboard new developers instantly (they just talk to Claude Code)
+- Onboard new developers by pointing them to .context documentation
-- Enforce standards without code review overhead
+- Enforce standards automatically through Claude Code
 - Scale design systems across unlimited components

 **For Agencies:**